-Three in Every Five Persons are Engaged in a Gainful Activity
+Five in Every Eight Persons are Engaged in a Gainful Activity

-Approximately three in every five persons (61.8 percent) were engaged in gainful activity during the 12 months preceding the census.
+Approximately five in every eight persons (61.8 percent) were engaged in gainful activity during the 12 months preceding the census.
 Among the major occupation groups, Clerical support workers comprised the largest group (25.9 percent).
 Professionals came next (20.7 percent), followed by managers (13.7 percent).
 Refer to Table 8 for details.

 The 2015 Census of Population (POPCEN 2015) was undertaken by the Philippine Statistics Authority (PSA) in August 2015 as mandated by Republic Act No. 10625, otherwise known as the Philippine Statistics Act of 2013.
 It was the 14th census of population that was undertaken since the first census in 1903.
 POPCEN 2015 was designed to take an inventory of the total population all over the Philippines and collect information about their characteristics.
 Census day for the POPCEN 2015 was August 1, 2015 (12:01 a.m.).
 POPCEN 2015 made use of the de jure concept of enumeration wherein households and persons are enumerated in the area where they usually reside as of the census reference date.
 Enumeration lasted for about 25 days, from 10 August to 6 September 2015.
 Enumeration was extended until 15 September 2015 for large provinces and some highly urbanized cities.

 Total population the sum of the household population and institutional population.
 It also includes Filipinos in Philippine embassies,